 The UNESCO World Heritage List, inaugurated in 1972, is a prestigious inventory of places around the world of outstanding universal value.
 The 10 UNESCO Sites in the Deccan represent exceptional examples of cultural significance, natural beauty or both, and exemplify the values, history and culture of the Deccan Plateau.

 A Day’s Excursion to Lepakshi from Bengaluru

 Two to Three Day Hampi Itinerary

 One-Week Tour of Badami and Hampi

 Twenty-Day Deccan and Tamil Nadu Tour

 Deccan Heritage Sites

 A majestic site situated in a mystical landscape, Hampi Vijayanagara will richly reward the intrepid traveler.
+Highlights include the Virupaksha temple, the Vittala temple with its iconic stone chariot, the Krishna temple, the Lotus Mahal, the Elephant stables, the Queens’ Bath and the Narashima and Ganesha Monoliths.
 At least two to three days are required to experience it properly.

 Gulbarga, Bidar and Bijapur